 The probability density function of the d-dimensional multivariate normal distribution is given by

 where x and μ are 1-by-d vectors and Σ is a d-by-d symmetric positive definite matrix.
 While it is possible to define the multivariate normal for singular Σ, the density cannot be written as above.
 Only random vector generation is supported for the singular case.
-Note that while most textbooks define the multivariate normal with x and μ oriented as column vectors, for the purposes of data analysis software, it is more convenient to orient them as row vectors, and Statistics Toolbox™ software uses that orientation.
+Note that while most textbooks define the multivariate normal with x and μ oriented as column vectors, for the purposes of data analysis software, it is more convenient to orient them as row vectors, and Statistics and Machine Learning Toolbox™ software uses that orientation.

 The multivariate normal distribution is a generalization of the univariate normal to two or more variables.
 It is a distribution for random vectors of correlated variables, each element of which has a univariate normal distribution.
 In the simplest case, there is no correlation among variables, and elements of the vectors are independent univariate normal random variables.